-The Group firmly believes in taking care of the health and safety of its employees and that its respective initiatives are vital towards achieving sustainable business.
-Safety policies, procedures, and control measures are continuously reviewed and improved to comply with the laws and regulations related to occupational health and safety, which covers the Taiwan Occupational Safety and Health Act and the Act for Protecting Workers of Occupational Accidents.
-The Group takes the initiative in managing health and safety issues, in providing a safe and hazard-free workplace, and in minimising threats that could cause injuries or fatal accidents.
-For instance, ventilation ducts are installed in Astro Thermal's factory to evacuate the high temperature dust particles generated during the manufacturing process of heating jackets.
-Workers are equipped with protective coat which provide full protection against dust particles and debris.
-Apart from these measures, regular health and safety training courses on equipment operations, workplace safety, fire drills and the use of protective equipment are delivered to all staff.
+The Group highly prioritises the occupational health and safety of its employees and actively pushes forward safety measures in the workplace.
+The Group recognises the importance of employee care initiatives, which are essential for achieving sustainable business.
+Safety policies, procedures, and control measures are continuously reviewed and enhanced by senior management to comply with the laws and regulations related to occupational health and safety, which includes the Taiwan Occupational Safety and Health Act and the Act for Protecting Workers of Occupational Accidents.
+The Group has taken the initiative to manage occupational hazards by reducing health and safety risks in the workplace.
+For instance, the Group strives to provide a safe and hazard-free working environment by implementing standardize working guidelines to increase the safety awareness of its staff to minimise threats that could cause injuries or fatal accidents.
+Moreover, ventilation ducts have been installed in Astro Thermal's factory to evacuate the high temperature dust particles generated during the manufacturing process of heating jackets.
+Essential tools and protective equipment have been provided for staffs so they could gain full protection against dust particles and debris.
+Apart from these measures, regular health and safety training courses on equipment operations, workplace safety, fire drills and the use of protective equipment are provided to all staff.
 The training materials are regularly reviewed to ensure adherence with the latest industry standards and authority guidelines.

-All employees are mandated to adopt the manner of "6S" which highlights the Group's in-house management system, composed of Seiri, Seiton, Seiso, Seiketsu, Shitsuke and Safety.
+The Group has adopted the manner of "6S" which highlights the Group's in-house management system, composed of Seiri, Seiton, Seiso, Seiketsu, Shitsuke and Safety.
 The manner of "6S" is held at the core of the health and safety guidelines and all activities are centred on the corresponding philosophy.
-Regular safety inspections of the existing pieces of machinery and facilities are conducted by safety managers to assure that the Group's current business operations and working procedures are compliant to health and safety standards.
+Regular safety inspections of the existing pieces of equipment, machinery and facilities are conducted by safety managers to assure that the Group's current business operations and working procedures are compliant to the health and safety standards.
 Weekly checks of the operational facilities have also been implemented where video footage and photographic documentation are taken and examined by the safety managers.
-The staff members are kept to a high standard and are expected to be knowledgeable of the internal guidelines and best practices, minimising accidents and maintaining a safe working environment.
-Throughout the year, no work fatalities were reported.
+The staff members are kept to a high standard and are expected to be aware of the internal guidelines and execute the best practices, minimise accidents and maintain a safe working environment.
+Throughout the year, no work fatalities were reported, and the Group will continue to seek improvements on its health and safety management measures.

 The Group requires new and existing staff members to undergo health check-ups and physical examinations once every two years.
 Occupational health and safety management plans, work rules, a health and safety unit, and education and training opportunities to employees are all in place to ensure work safety.
-The Group provides national health insurance to all employees that covers also their family members, as part of their compensation and benefits
+The Group provides national health insurance to all employees that covers also their family members, as part of their compensation and benefits.

-In response to the COVID-19 pandemic outbreak, the Group has made the greatest effort in protecting the health of its employees.
-A dedicated focus group has been jointly formed by the HR and GA department to centrally coordinate COVID-19 matters.
-The focus group successfully steered a wide range of measures to care for and reduce health risk for its employees.
+In response to the COVID-19 pandemic, the Group has made the greatest effort in protecting the health of its employees.
+A dedicated focus group has been jointly formed by the Human Resources and General Administration Departments to centrally coordinate the epidemic control policies.

+The focus group successfully steered a wide range of measures to care for and reduce health risk for its employees, which include: